joysmith/Writing-research-paper/resource/chapter/03 literature survey or narrow down research topics.md

 Below are some recommended journal selection tools that can help you identify journals relevant to your manuscript and research goals:

-Note: some paper can be downloaded some can't
+Note: some paper can be downloaded, some can't

 <br>

 <img src="../assets/images/1 google scholar.png" width="700">

 [Google Scholar](https://scholar.google.com/): This will tell us future scope

 <br>